Symplectic Morse Theory and Witten Deformation: Relation between the cone complex and the cone Morse complex

 where

 is the rank of the $\com$ map on $H^k_{C(f)}(M)$, or equivalently, by \eqref{Pisom} and \eqref{Pomcoh}, the rank of the $\om$ map on $H^k_{dR}(M)$ as expressed in the second line of \eqref{rkdef}.

-We can now bound the $b_k^\om$'s in terms of the critical points of the Morse function $f$ using the following two properties.
-First, from the standard Morse theory, we have that the Betti numbers are bounded by where $m_k$ is the number index $k$ critical points of $f$.
-Second, we introduce
+We recall the standard Morse inequalities bound for the Betti numbers in terms of the critical points of a Morse function $f$:

+where $m_k$ is the number of index $k$ critical points of $f$.
+But since the $b_k^\om$'s can vary with the symplectic structure, we should expect that any sharp inequality bound of $b_k^\om$ should have dependence on the symplectic structure as well.
+Hence, we introduce the rank of the map $\com$ on $C^k(M,f)$.

-which is the map of $\com$ on $C^k(M,f)$.
-Since $r_k$ is the rank of the map on cohomology while $v_k$ is the rank of the map on cochain, with both the cohomology $H^k_{C(f)}(M)$ and cochain $C^k(M,f)$ generated by critical points, it is evident that
+Notice that $v_k$ differs from $r_k$ with $r_k$ being the rank of the $\com$ map acting on the cohomology, $H^{k}_{C(f)}(M)$, and not on the cochain, $C^k(M,f)$.
+However, since both the cochain and cohomology are generated by critical points, it is evident that